strangerstudios/basic-user-avatars/readme.txt

 === Basic User Avatars ===
 Contributors: strangerstudios, jaredatch
-Tags: avatar, gravatar, bbpress, profiles
-Requires at least: 4.5
+Tags: avatar, gravatar, user profile, users, profile Requires at least: 4.5
 Tested up to: 5.7.2
 Stable tag: trunk

-Adds an avatar upload field to user profiles.
-Front-end support. bbPress support.
+Add an avatar upload field on frontend pages and Edit Profile screen so users can add a custom profile picture.

 == Description ==

-Adds an avatar upload field to user profiles inside the WordPress dashboard.
+= Add an avatar upload field on frontend pages and Edit Profile screen so users can add a custom profile picture. =

+Community and Membership sites on WordPress use this plugin as a lightweight solution for custom user avatars.
+The plugin is compatible with bbPress, as well as many popular plugins with frontend user registration and profile management features.

+Admins can upload a user's avatar on the Edit User admin screen.

-Provides a plugin for front-end avatar management for sites that what to keep users out of the dashboard.
-Shortcode is `[basic-user-avatars]`.
+Basic User Avatars also supports front-end avatar management for sites that want to keep users out of the dashboard.
+To use this feature, add the shortcode `[basic-user-avatars]` to any page in your WordPress site.
+We recommended placing this shortcode on another logged-in account type page, such as the WooCommerce My Account page, the Membership Account page, or any other front-end profile edit form.

+If you do not want your users to be able to update their avatar, navigate to Settings > Discussion and locate the "Local Avatar Permissions" setting.
+Check this box to only allow users with file upload capabilities to upload local avatars (Author role and above).

+= Seamlessly Migrate from WP User Avatar Plugin =

-Version 1.0.5 added a feature to automatically convert avatars formerly loaded through the WP User Avatar plugin.
+Version 1.0.5 includes a feature to automatically convert avatars formerly loaded through the WP User Avatar plugin.
 This means that you can disable WP User Avatar, activate Basic User Avatars, and have a seamless transition for existing avatars in your site.
-Be sure to update any avatar upload form that used the [avatar_upload] shortcode to use our shortcode: [basic-user-avatars].
+Be sure to update any avatar upload form that used the `[avatar_upload]` shortcode to use the shortcode: `[basic-user-avatars]`.

-Automatically adds avatar support to bbPress (2.3+) user profiles if bbPress is activated.

-**[This plugin is on GitHub!](https://github.com/strangerstudios/basic-user-avatars/)** Pull requests are welcome.
-If possible please report issues through Github.

-Note: This plugin is a fork of Simple Local Avatars v1.3.1 by Jake Goldman (10up).
-If you want snazzy ajax and some other nifty features, check out [Simple Local Avatars 2.x](http://wordpress.org/plugins/simple-local-avatars).

 == Installation ==

-1. Upload `basic-user-avatars` to your `/wp-content/plugins/` directory or download through the Plugins page
+1. Upload `basic-user-avatars` to your `/wp-content/plugins/` directory or download through the Plugins page.
-1. Activate the plugin through the 'Plugins' menu in WordPress
+1. Activate the plugin through the 'Plugins' menu in WordPress.
-1. If you only want users with file upload capabilities to upload avatars, check the applicable option under Settings > Discussion
+1. If you only want users with file upload capabilities to upload avatars, check the applicable option under Settings > Discussion.
-1. Start uploading avatars by editing user profiles!
+1. Navigate to Users > Edit User to upload a custom avatar for your users.
+1. Add the `[basic-user-avatars]` shortcode to a page in your WordPress site to allow front-end avatar upload for your users.

 bbPress support is added automatically if bbPress is activated.

-Shortcode for front-end support is `[basic-user-avatars]`.
+**[This plugin is on GitHub](https://github.com/strangerstudios/basic-user-avatars/)** and pull requests are welcome.
+If possible please report issues through Github.

+Note: This plugin is a fork of Simple Local Avatars v1.3.1 by Jake Goldman and 10up.
+Check out [Simple Local Avatars](http://wordpress.org/plugins/simple-local-avatars) to compare their latest release to this plugin.

 == Frequently Asked Questions ==